 - 2. Members are responsible for maintaining both aircraft type and Advantage fleet currency in order to rent and act as pilot-in-command in an Advantage aircraft. - a.
 Fleet Currency: Notwithstanding any other legal requirements, members must have a minimum of 3 takeoffs and landings in any Advantage aircraft every 90 days, or an Advantage Aviation instructor's endorsement, to maintain Advantage aircraft fleet currency.
 If a member's currency lapses, it must be reinstated by an Advantage instructor before the member may resume acting as pilotin-command in any Advantage aircraft. - Type Currency: Members must have type currency in each make and model of aircraft the member seeks to fly as pilot-incommand.
-Each member must receive a minimum one hour checkout flight from an authorized Club flight instructor prior to flying as pilotin-command any Advantage airplane make and model which the member has not previously flown as pilot-in-command while an Advantage member, and the flight instructor's endorsement must be recorded in the member's file with the Club.
+Each member must receive a checkout flight from an authorized Club flight instructor prior to flying as pilot-in-command any Advantage airplane make and model which the member has not previously flown as pilot-in-command while an Advantage member, and the flight instructor's endorsement must be recorded in the member's file with the Club.
 An Aircraft Checkout Form must be completed for each type of airplane prior to a member's first flight of such aircraft.
-Note that some aircraft have greater checkout minimums.
-Thereafter currency in any make and model may be maintained by flying such aircraft for a minimum of one hour, including three take offs and landings, every ninety (90) days as pilotin-command (although note that a limited number of aircraft have shorter currency requirements).
+Checkout flight time minimums are specified in the current Aircraft Checkout Requirements posted on Advantage's website and available at the front desk.
+Thereafter currency in any make and model may be maintained by flying such aircraft for a minimum of one hour, including three take offs and landings, every ninety (90) or sixty (60) days as pilot-in-command as specified in the Aircraft Checkout Requirements for each such make and model.
 Currency in one aircraft does not imply currency in another.
 For example, currency in a Cessna 182 does not imply currency in a Cessna 206.
 Flights in non-Advantage aircraft may be applied to type currency requirements only upon approval of the Chief Pilot or an Officer. - 3.
 Members are responsible for meeting all FAA currency requirements for carrying passengers, flying under Instrument Flight Rules, in Instrument Flying Conditions, and for flying at night. - 4.
-Members should obtain a checkout with a CFI prior to solo use of flight simulators due to equipment specific start up, operation, and shut down requirements. - 5.
-Advantage authorized flight instructors, and Advantage Officers, will not grant authorization for a member to fly as pilot-in-command, regardless of the member's flight time, certifications and endorsements, if such flight instructor or Officer believes the member is not capable of flying safely as pilot-in-command of a particular aircraft.
+Members should obtain a checkout with a CFI prior to solo use of flight simulators due to equipment specific start up, operation, and shut down requirements.

-- 6. Go-arounds are considered a normal flight maneuver.
+- 5. Advantage authorized flight instructors, and Advantage Officers, will not grant authorization for a member to fly as pilot-in-command, regardless of the member's flight time, certifications and endorsements, if such flight instructor or Officer believes the member is not capable of flying safely as pilot-in-command of a particular aircraft. - 6.
+Go-arounds are considered a normal flight maneuver.
 Advantage strongly supports pilot decisions to execute a go-around whenever landing conditions are unsatisfactory.
 Advantage members also are encouraged to regularly practice go-arounds, and go-arounds should be emphasized by flight instructors in all pilot training operations. - 7.
 Since Advantage may change airplane tie down assignments and may temporarily utilize tie down spaces when an assigned airplane is on a multiday trip, members are prohibited from parking personal vehicles inside the fence line on airport property, including at the side of Advantage's facility, or at aircraft parking/tie down locations.
 Members may, however, drive to and briefly stop personal vehicles at an Advantage aircraft for purposes of loading and unloading people and baggage, subject to Palo Alto Airport rules regarding operations on airport property.